tomcam/least-github-pages/docs/add-github-pages-preview.md

 # Your GitHub Pages URL and adding preview to your README.md

 It can be a little confusing, but when you're using GitHub and viewing a Markdown page you're seeing a simple preview of that page with a style sheet chosen by GitHub.
 The style sheet is part of a Jekyll theme named `minima`.
-That can't be changed.
-To view the document using your custom CSS formatting requires viewing it in GitHub pages.
-It will still be using the `minima` theme but your CSS overrides what's in `minima`.
+Neither can be changed using GitHub preview.
+To view the document using your custom CSS formatting requires viewing it in GitHub Pages.
+It will still be using the `minima` theme but your CSS overrides what's in the `minima` theme.

 All you have to do to see your document with its final formatting is figure out the GitHub pages address.
 Here's an example link: